-115. To better serve people in need, the country office will be streamlined and adapted to shift towards an area-based model.
-To retain operational sustainability and institutional continuity, WFP will continue to strengthen staff skills and capacity, particularly those of national staff.

-116. Enhancing staff wellness, safety and security remains a priority.
+- 115. To better serve people in need, the country office will be streamlined and adapted to shift towards an area-based model..., with four area offices located in Bor, Juba, Malakal and Wau to oversee activity implementation.
+The overarching goal is to ensure that WFP is fit for purpose by employing its human, technical and financial resources effectively and efficiently, ensuring maximum flexibility and agility on the ground, where the needs are greater.
+This will be achieved through an increasing delegation of authority at the programmatic, operational, financial, administrative, reporting and accountability levels from the country office to the field. - 115.116.
+To retain operational sustainability and institutional continuity, WFP will continue to strengthen staff skills and capacity, particularly those of national staff. - 116.117.
+Enhancing staff wellness, safety and security remains a priority.
 WFP will continue to pursue gender parity and foster a diverse, safe, respectful and inclusive working environment.